 We already know that AC current can change direction but DC current cannot.
-Now I am going to add more about it.
-First Direct Current, and it was developed by Thomas Edison and the standard of America’s early foray into the world of Electricity, involves the use of current that can runs into single direction system.
+Now I am going to add more to it.
+First Direct Current, and it was developed by Thomas Edison and the standard of America’s early foray into the world of Electricity involves the use of current that can run into single direction system.

 Then the ‘War of the Currents’ ensued as the inventors battled for relevance in the future of America’s electrical infrastructure that we are having now.
 In the end, George Westinghouse partnered with Tesla and leading AC current system into American homes nationwide.

 Where we need AC Power?

-Now in your home you are consuming AC power by various home appliances and it can be small and large like your HVAC, TV, Dish Washer, Washing Machine, etc. But for industry they use AC power to run their machine to produce essential goods for us.
+Now in your home, you are consuming AC power by various home appliances and it can be small and large like your HVAC, TV, Dish Washer, Washing Machine, etc. But for the industry, they use AC power to run their machine to produce essential goods for us.

 Where we need DC Power?

-Battery is powering your kid’s remote control car, boat even some drone that we fly in sky.
+A battery is powering your kid’s remote control car, boat even some drone that we fly in the sky.
 The smooth and steady electrical current of DC power always flows in the same direction and it’s between positive and negative terminals.

 Where we need Both (AC/DC)?